-- 1.1 St Edmundsbury Borough Council and Forest Heath District Council (working together and referred to hereafter as the Councils) are responsible for ensuring that their businesses are conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-The Councils also have a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.2 In discharging this overall responsibility, the Councils are responsible for putting in place proper arrangements for the governance of their affairs and facilitating the effective exercise of their functions which includes arrangements for the management of risk. - 1.3 The Councils have approved and adopted a Local Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
-A copy of the Local Code is available on the Councils' website.
-This statement explains how the Councils have complied with the Local Code and also met the requirements of Accounts and Audit (England) Regulations 2015, regulation 6(1)(b), which requires all relevant authorities to prepare an Annual Governance Statement
+- 1.1 Until 31 March 2019, St Edmundsbury Borough Council and Forest Heath District Council (referred to hereafter as the councils) have been responsible for ensuring that their activities are conducted in accordance with the law and proper standards, that public money was safeguarded and properly accounted for, and used economically, efficiently and effectively.
+The councils have also had a duty under the Local Government Act 1999 to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 1.4 On 1 April 2019, both councils will be replaced by West Suffolk Council, which will assume the district tier functions and responsibilities from the councils.
+This is the final Annual Governance Statement for the councils. - 1.3 In discharging their responsibilities, the councils have been responsible for putting in place proper arrangements for the governance of their affairs and facilitating the effective exercise of their functions which includes arrangements for the management of risk. - 1.4 The councils have approved and adopted a Local Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+A copy of the Local Code is available on the councils' website.
+This statement explains how the councils have complied with the Local Code and also met the requirements of the Accounts and Audit (England) Regulations 2015, regulation 6(1)(b), which requires all relevant authorities to prepare an Annual Governance Statement.